 The Davis Bicycle Collective is located in the courtyard at the northwest corner of 4th St and L St in Davis, California.
 If you are leaving donations while we are closed, please neatly place them in the designated area near the roll-up door.

 From 2004 to 2009, we operated the Davis Bike Church at the Domes on the UC Davis campus.
-We taught thousands of Davisites the way of the spoken wheel and pedal wrench, in a quest for for community liberation, love, peace, and sustainability through appropriate technology and self-empowered transportation (i.e., bicycles).
+We taught thousands of Davisites the way of the spoken wheel and pedal wrench, in a quest for for community liberation, love, peace and sustainability through appropriate technology and self-empowered transportation (i.e., bicycles).
 In 2009, we organized as a 501(c)(3) nonprofit with fiscal sponsorship from the Solar Community Housing Association.
-The new shop was named Bike 4th or Bike Forth, depending on who you ask, and it continues today at it’s location on 4th Street, just before the intersection with L.
+The new shop was named Bike 4th or Bike Forth, depending on who you ask, and it continues today at its location on 4th Street, just before the intersection with L.

 The Davis Bike Collective is run via consensus, discussion, and voting.
 Everyone is welcome to attend and lend us their ideas and opinions, though only inducted Ministers can vote.
-Our meetings generally occur every third Monday of the month, though location varies so you should check our calendar.
+Our meetings generally occur every second Monday of the month, though location varies so you should check our calendar.

 A Minister is a mechanic that runs a shift at the Davis Bike Collective.
 If you are interested in running a shift, you first have to learn the ropes and shadow other Ministers for a while.
 Ministers open and close the shop, teach folks how to fix their bikes and coordinate volunteers during the shift.